Welcome to Haast Beach Motels, located in the heart of the UNESCO World Heritage Area on the West Coast of New Zealand.

 Winter closure dates

-We will not be taking any bookings between 15 May to late August 2021.
 We look forward to welcoming our valued guests back from September 2021 onwards and thank you for your understanding.

 Haast Beach Motel Facilities